candicenonsense/docs-tap/cli-plugins/insight/query-data.hbs.md

 ## <a id='add-data'></a>Add data

-For more information about manually adding data, see [Add data to your Supply Chain Security Tools - Store](add-data.hbs.md).
+For information about manually adding data, see [Add data to your Supply Chain Security Tools - Store](add-data.hbs.md).